danfuzz/samizdat/doc/library-guide/CommandLine.md

   the file name.
 Used to override the default of which language layer is used for parsing and evaluation.
 Must be `sam`, `samb`, or `samN` where `N` is a digit.

+If the ultimate thing-to-run is a plain file (and not a module), then it gets evaluated with the following additional variables in its global
+environment:

+* `ARGUMENTS` &mdash; The list of string arguments that were passed to this function as the "additional arguments" (beyond the ones understood directly by this function).

+* `SELF_PATH` &mdash; The filesystem path to the file being run.